hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

 when it receives a candidate block (over the network or from the Block Publisher), it determines whether the chain head should be updated to point to that candidate block.
-The Chain Controller creates a scheduler to calculate new state with a related merkle hash for the block being published.
-The merkle hash is compared to the state root contained in the block header.
+The Chain Controller creates a scheduler to calculate new state with a related Merkle hash for the block being published.
+The Merkle hash is compared to the state root contained in the block header.
 If they match, the block is valid from a transaction execution and state standpoint.
 The Chain Controller uses this information in combination with consensus